-Toronto Hydro is subject to the risk that employees may be exposed to serious or fatal injuries or illness as a result of the work environment in which they operate.
-Due to the nature of Toronto Hydro's business and business activities, occupational safety is an integral part of our corporate culture.
+As an electricity distribution company, Toronto Hydro is inherently subject to the risk that employees may be exposed to serious or fatal injuries or illness as a result of the work environment in which they operate.
+Due to the nature of Toronto Hydro's business and business activities, occupational safety is an integral part of Toronto Hydro's corporate culture.
 Employees could be exposed to hazards when performing their work duties.
-This includes hazards such as electrical contact, working in confined spaces, fires and explosions, slips, trips and falls and motor vehicle accidents.
+This includes but is not limited to hazards such as electrical contact, working in confined spaces, fires and explosions, slips, trips and falls, motor vehicle accidents, and the risk of illnesses such as COVID-19.
 Toronto Hydro is subject to compliance with provincial Health and Safety legislation.
-Toronto Hydro's management approach to occupational safety is to meet or excel on legal compliance and eliminate or safeguard known occupational hazards and risks.
-The Corporation also uses an IRS (Internal Responsibility System) to clearly define responsibility and accountability for safety at each level within the organization.
-There are processes in place to develop and nurture good leadership practices through recruitment, education, training and performance management practices that encourage the application of our corporate values, including safety.
-LDC received OHSAS 18001 certification in 2013 and conducts annual third party audits to maintain certification, in addition occupational health and safety legal compliance audits are conducted every two years.
+Toronto Hydro's management approach to occupational safety is to meet or exceed legal compliance requirements and eliminate or safeguard known occupational hazards and risks.
+Toronto Hydro also uses an Internal Responsibility System to clearly define responsibility and accountability for safety at each level within the organization.
+There are processes in place to develop and nurture good leadership practices through recruitment, education, training and performance management practices that encourage the application of Toronto Hydro's corporate values, including safety.
+LDC received OHSAS 18001 certification in 2013.
+This was migrated to ISO 45001 in 2019 as OHSAS 18001 will discontinue in March 2021.
+LDC conducts annual third-party audits to maintain ISO 45001 certification.
+In addition, occupational health and safety legal compliance audits are conducted every two years.
+The ISO 45001 certificate expires February 4, 2022.